Buyer’s guide: Sennheiser Momentum Free vs In-ear Wireless

 Momentum Free is the new kid on the block

-Let’s start with a quick rundown.
-The Momentum Free is a new wireless design with a big focus on portability and compact design.
-The pricing is not yet available, but it’s being released this month so we’ll know soon.
-The Momentum In-ear Wireless ($199) is a neckband design, which is the main point of difference from the Momentum Free.
-It also boast 10 hours of a battery life, which is four hours more than the Free.
+Let’s start with a quick rundown of the series as a whole.
+The Momentum Free ($199) is a new wireless design with a big focus on portability and compact design.
+The Momentum In-ear Wireless ($134) is a neckband design, which is the main point of difference from the Momentum Free.
+The In-Ear Wireless also boast 10 hours of a battery life, which is four hours more than the Free.
 The original Momentum In-Ears ($99) are the cheapest in the range by a big margin and feature a tangle-free cable design.

 Momentum Free vs Momentum In-ear Wireless